 EDUCATION FOR A SUSTAINABLE FUTURE.
 An Open Letter to Educators.
 Richard D. Kahlenberg Reviews "Whither Opportunity?"
 WHEN MITT ROMNEY recently announced his education platform—more school choice, greater emphasis on charter schools, a tough line on teacher performance, and skepticism about teachers unions—it was widely noted that this array of policies was not much different from those advanced by the incumbent president.

 For Back to School, Reimagine Classroom Design.
 Teaching Strategies.

+Joel Klein, Sal Khan And Sebastian Thrun On Inventing The Future Of Education, At Disrupt SF.
 Three trailblazing figures in educational technology are showcasing the future of learning at our upcoming annual conference, Disrupt San Francisco.

+That argument holds a lot of appeal to some people (including, but not limited to, people who might make a profit out of it).
+I thought I’d bring together a few resources that provide a counterpoint to those beliefs.
+Design Thinking for Educators.
+Strong Performers and Successful Reformers in Education.
 In today’s global economy, countries need high-quality education systems that will teach their citizens the skills necessary to meet the challenges of tomorrow.
 This series of videos, produced jointly by the OECD and the Pearson Foundation, highlights initiatives being taken by education authorities around the world to help school students do better.
 The school systems featured were chosen for their strong performance in the OECD’s Programme for International Student Assessment (PISA).
 Every three years, PISA evaluates the skills of 15-year-old secondary students in three basic areas: reading, mathematics and science.